 Amtrak Pacific Surfliner trains run along the coast of Southern California from San Luis Obispo to San Diego.
-Sleek double decker trains whisk you along the coast at speeds up to 90 miles an hour.
-Riding the Surfliner gives you an opportunity to see many scenic areas of the coast not be viewed from automobiles.
+Sleek double-decker trains whisk you along the coast at speeds up to 90 miles an hour.
+Riding the Surfliner allows you to see scenic areas of the coast not viewable by car.

-On a trip from Los Angeles to San Diego, you pass the world famous surfing beach Trestles and then through Camp Pendelton to Oceanside.
-This section of the track is wide open and the engineer operates the train at top speed.
+On a trip from Los Angeles to San Diego, you pass the world-famous surfing beach Trestles and then through Camp Pendelton to Oceanside.
+This section of the track is wide open, and the engineer operates the train at top speed.

-From Oceanside to Torrey Pines the train runs along the coast and then turns inland for the final miles before it reaches downtown San Diego.
+From Oceanside to Torrey Pines, the train runs along the coast and then turns inland for the final miles before it reaches downtown San Diego.
 Taking the train for a day trip to San Diego is a fun alternative to driving the busy 405 freeway.

 The line returns briefly to the coast at Pismo Beach and then turns inland along Price Canyon for the final leg of its journey to San Luis Obispo.